 Start your green career exploration by thinking through these categories:

 • Environmental causes: Green jobs encompass several industries, from clean energy to electric vehicles to agriculture.
 Figuring out which areas of sustainability you’re passionate about can narrow down the opportunities you might seek.
-For example, if clean water is a cause that you find compelling, you might focus on jobs that monitor water quality or water conservation work.
+For example, if clean water is a cause you find compelling, you might focus on jobs that monitor water quality or water conservation work.

 Brainstorm Your Top Experiences